If you think a perfect bowl of chili requires hours to make, think again.

-Here’s a tip, though: divide the chili into single-serve portions before freezing.
+Here’s a ‘how to freeze chili‘ tip: divide the chili into single-serve portions before freezing.
 This way, you can easily reheat the amount you can eat, rather than the whole thing.

 Be sure the chili has cooled completely to room temperature before freezing.
 Transfer it into small ziplock bags, let all the air out, and seal.
 Lay the bags flat and freeze for up to a month.

 To reheat, thaw the chili in the fridge overnight and heat in the microwave or on the stove until warmed through.

 If you don’t intend on storing the chili for long, just place it in an airtight container and refrigerate it for up to 3 to 4 days.

 More Tips for the Best Chili

 - Don’t cook chili on high heat, hoping it’ll get done quicker.
 It’ll scorch at the bottom and create a burnt taste.
 Low and slow is the way to go!

 - Add the beans right at the end.
 Canned beans are already cooked, anyway.